-Class B Global Adjustment Amount Class B Consumption Estimated Global Adjustment for the previous month (e.g. for March use estimate for February) Estimated Load for the month Plus/Minus corrections for the estimates used in previous month calculations Multiplied by [1- Total Peak Demand Factors for current Adjustment Period] Plus Embedded Generation values used in the settlement of the month two months prior (e.g. estimate for March based on submission for January) Minus Class A Market Participant Load Facility and Consumer load used in the settlement of the month two months prior Minus Fort Frances load for the month Minus Sir Adam Beck PGS load used in the settlement of the month two months prior Minus Load associated with the provision of Ancillary Services used in the settlement of the month two months prior
+Class B Global Adjustment Amount Class B Consumption

+Estimated Global Adjustment for the previous Estimated Load for the month

+month (e.g. for March use estimate for

+February)

+Plus/Minus corrections for the estimates used

+in previous month calculations

+Multiplied by [1- Total Peak Demand Factors Plus Embedded Generation values used in the

+for current Adjustment Period] settlement of the month two months prior (e.g.

+estimate for March based on submission for

+January)

+Minus Class A Market Participant Load Facility

+and Consumer load used in the settlement of the

+month two months prior

+Minus Fort Frances load for the month

+Minus Sir Adam Beck PGS load used in the

+settlement of the month two months prior

+Minus Load associated with the provision of

+Ancillary Services used in the settlement of the

+month two months prior

+Minus Class B Market Participant and Consumer

+Energy Storage Facility Injections used in the

+settlement of the month two months prior